-At the close of business on April 1, 2022, there were 194,519,464 common shares ("Common Shares") outstanding.
-Common Shares were voluntarily delisted from the TSX Venture Exchange (TSXV) at the close of business on October 30, 2018.
-COPL's Common Shares trade under the symbol XOP on the Canadian Securities Exchange (CSE) as of October 31, 2018 and trade on the London Stock Exchange plc (LSE) under the symbol COPL.
+At the close of business on April 1, 2023, there were 345,418,705 common shares ("Common Shares") outstanding.
+COPL's Common Shares trade under the symbol XOP on the Canadian Securities Exchange (CSE) and trade on the London Stock Exchange plc (LSE) under the symbol COPL.
 Each Common Share is entitled to one vote at the Meeting.